1449: The Hall was erected as part of the original College, now known as Old Court.

 In this view, it appears that a class is being held on High Table.

-1830: The present and former pupils of Joshua King (then Tutor, later President 1832–57), subscribed to having a full-length portrait of King painted by William Beechey, to be erected in the college Hall.
-The portrait was exhibited at the Royal Academy in 1830 [The Royal Academy of Arts : A Complete Dictionary of Contributors and their works … , by Algernon Graves, 1905, Vol. 1, p.
+1829: The present and former pupils of Joshua King (then Tutor, later President 1832–57), subscribed 300 guineas to having a full-length portrait of King painted by William Beechey, to be erected in the college Hall [Cambridge Chronicle, No. 3503, 1829 Dec 11, p.
+2].
+The portrait was exhibited at the Royal Academy in 1830 [The Royal Academy of Arts : A Complete Dictionary of Contributors … , by Algernon Graves, 1905, Vol. 1, p.
 164].
-A mezzotint of the original was made by Thomas Goff Lupton in 1831.
-The caption of the print reads:
+In 1831, Thomas Goff Lupton engraved a mezzotint of the portrait, of which the caption read:

 JOSHUA KING, A.M.